Visual Search | Wizard | Browse

 Range and Habitat

-Thick-billed Kingbird: Native of Mexico; occurs in a few locations in Arizona and southern California.
+Thick-billed Kingbird: Native of Mexico; resident along the Pacific Coast of Mexico and the southern tip of the Baja Peninsula.
+Occurs in a few locations in Arizona and southern California.
 Breeds along permanent streams in lowlands and canyons, especially where large sycamores and cottonwoods grow.

 Breeding and Nesting